 Elective courses require twelve semester credit hours to supplement student learning in areas of research topic, methods, or professional issues.
 Elective courses may be taken in departments other than the College of Nursing.

 A minimum of 6 semester credit hours of dissertation are required to complete the program.
 The first 3 credit course focuses on development and oral defense of the research proposal.
 The student enrolls in a second 3 credit course to conduct the dissertation study, analyze results, and present findings.
 Both courses may be repeated, but only three hours of credit count toward the degree for each of the courses.

 Policy for Assigning Ph.D. dissertation Course Grades

-During semesters in which the student is engaged in dissertation research but does not complete the requirements for the course (NURS 6983 - research proposal officially filed in the Graduate School; NURS 6993 - successfully defended dissertation filed in the appropriate format in the Graduate School), a non-credit course grade is assigned.
+During semesters in which the student is engaged in dissertation research but does not complete the requirements for the course (NURS 6983 - research proposal officially filed in the Graduate School; NURS 6993 - successfully defended dissertation filed in the appropriate format in the Graduate School), a non-credit course grade of PR (in Progress) is assigned.